BrianMcMaster/terraform-azure-arielmis/README.md

 # terraform-azure-arielmis

+## Full working example of a Windows RDP VM with networking.

-* Download main.tf to local folder.
+* Clone repo or copy the one simple file, main.tf to local folder.

 * Install Terraform
-Download and install Terraform
+Download and extract to a location such as /usr/local/bin
 REF: https://learn.hashicorp.com/terraform/getting-started/install.html

 * Install Azure CLI